aardappel/lobster/lobster/docs/source/philosophy.md

+---
-% Lobster Design Philosophy, History, and Future
+title: "Lobster Design Philosophy, History, and Future" ...

 This document tries to clarify why certain design choices were made in the Lobster language and system.